SignalProducer

 Swift

-public func uniqueValues() -> SignalProducer<Value, Error>
+public func uniqueValues() -> SignalProducer<Value, Error>Return Value

 A producer that sends unique values during its lifetime.